Newcastle break UEFA rules on pre-match preparations after storm delays departure to Milan for Champions League opener

 There was some very bad weather in Milan around 5pm, a really heavy storm, and if that's the reason for the flight being delayed, that should be accepted.

 People may ask why they didn't fly earlier.
-Eddie Howe wanted to train in Newcastle rather than at the San Siro, which is very unusual for teams on European duty.
+Eddie Howe wanted to train in Newcastle rather than at the San Siro.
 They can do that, they're allowed to do that, they wouldn't be able to do that in the knock-out stages.

 My belief is that the reason he's done that is because he doesn't want anyone potentially watching their session the night before the game.